SelimRejabd/Stock-Market-Data-Frontend/README.md

 # Janata WiFi Task - Frontend

 This repository contains the frontend code for the Janata WiFi Task project.

 ## Project Overview

 Fetch stocks data through api and show data in web browser using REACT.

 ## Features

 - Homepage for table visualization of stocks data
 - Add new stock data page
 - Edit stock data page
+- Delete stock data
+- Button for Next & Preveous page
+- Go to page with page number
 - User-friendly interface with intuitive design

 ## Installation